freeverseio/LAOS-roadmap/README.md

 The LAOS Parachain aims to provide a secure and decentralized platform for the creation, ownership, and evolution of unique digital assets.
 The platform will utilize the Substrate framework and enable users to easily mint, trade, and evolve their assets.
 In addition, the LAOS Parachain will implement a robust governance system that will enable token holders to propose and vote on changes to the protocol.
 ### **Milestone 1 [0-3 months]**

-The focus of this milestone is to develop the LAOS ownership chain as a parachain, using the AURA protocol for block production.
-We will implement the business logic for creating collections and changing asset ownership, while establishing the necessary infrastructure for continuous integration/continuous deployment (CI/CD) and testing network.
-To ensure the reliability and functionality of the LAOS parachain, we will connect a testing network to the Rococo relay chain for further testing and development.
+Milestone 1 focuses on establishing the fundamental infrastructure for the LAOS project, creating a solid foundation for future development.

+The first deliverable involves creating and automating a test infrastructure, including releasing the LAOS ownership parachain node and the LAOS evolution chain node.
+Once completed, the LAOS ownership chain will be operational and connected to Rococo as a parachain, and the first evolution will be up and running as a solochain.

+The second deliverable is focused on creating a trustless bridge between the LAOS evolution chain and the ownership chain.
+This involves integrating the solochain-parachain bridge, initiating a bridge service, and opening the Grandpa-XCM channel from the evolution chain to the ownership chain.

+The third deliverable will enable bidirectional communication between the LAOS chain through trustless bridges, allowing the evolution chain to be governed by the ownership chain.
+This will involve removing the governance of the evolution chain.

 #### **Deliverable 1**:
 The primary objective of the first deliverable is to bootstrap the project by creating and automating a test infrastructure focused on local testing, continuous integration, and continuous delivery.